LazerLambda/Promptzl/docs/source/tutorial_masked_lms.rst

 Classifying the Dataset
 -----------------------

-and start to classify the dataset:
+...and start to classify the dataset:

 .. code-block:: python